 Julie Lauck elected Board President.

-The Executive Board exists to serve as a body of advocates for ValpoNEXT Vision in broader community, attending relevant events and meetings and speaking for and about the values and agenda of the plan.
-Members of the Board serve on one of the five community boards and/or on executive committee for ValpoNEXT board.
+The Executive Board exists to serve as a body of advocates for the ValpoNEXT Vision in the broader community, attending relevant events and meetings and speaking for and about the values and agenda of the plan.
+Members of the Board serve on one of the five community boards and/or on the executive committee for the ValpoNEXT board.

 Coordinator, Communications & Strategic Initiatives at the Institute for Leadership and Service at Valparaiso University

 Pastor, Living Hope Church

 Assistant Director of Closing and Construction Services at Illinois Housing Development Authority

 CEO, CCSK Law